App version: 0.1.0

 A borrower isn't limited to personal loans and balance transfer credit cards to tackle their debt.
 Other avenues you might explore include:

-• Try a common debt payoff strategy: If you feel like you can DIY it, an option that will allow you to avoid fees and further interest, you could explore some of the popular debt payoff strategies that are out there.
+• Use a debt payoff strategy: A debt payoff strategy could allow you to avoid fees and further interest.
 For instance, with the debt snowball method, you pay off the smallest of all of your loans as fast as possible, while still making the minimum payments on your other loans.
 Another choice is the avalanche method, where you focus on paying off the loans with the highest interest rates first.

-• Look into a debt settlement plan: You can opt for a debt settlement plan if you're struggling to make payments on time.
-Debt settlement involves negotiating with your creditor to pay less than the initial loan balance.
+• Look into a debt settlement plan: Debt settlement involves negotiating with your creditor to pay less than the initial loan balance.
 There are attorneys and debt settlement firms that can help you with this process.
 While debt settlement could be appropriate for your needs, keep in mind that it could also hurt your credit score.

 • Consider credit counseling: Another option you could explore to get back on track is working with a nonprofit credit counseling organization.
 These organizations can offer you advice to get back on track and help you create a budget.
 They may also help you organize a debt management plan to pay off your debts.